 Leonard is a tiny village located in the state of Michigan.
-With a population of 409 people and two constituent neighborhoods, Leonard is the 576th largest community in Michigan.
-Much of the housing stock in Leonard was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 377 people and two constituent neighborhoods, Leonard is the 597th largest community in Michigan.
+Leonard has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Leonard is generally considered to be a blue-collar town.
-42.35% of the Leonard workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Leonard is a village of professionals, construction workers and builders, and production and manufacturing workers.
-There are especially a lot of people living in Leonard who work in healthcare (7.06%), teaching (7.06%), and office and administrative support (6.47%).
+When you are in Leonard, you'll notice that it is more blue-collar than most other communities in America.
+36.54% of Leonard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Leonard is a village of professionals, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Leonard who work in teaching (12.18%), office and administrative support (8.33%), and healthcare (7.69%).

 Also of interest is that Leonard has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Leonard is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Leonard really has some of the features that families look for when choosing a good community to raise children.
 Is Leonard perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One downside of living in Leonard is that it can take a long time to commute to work.
 In Leonard, the average commute to work is 31.07 minutes, which is quite a bit higher than the national average.

 Being a small village, Leonard does not have a public transit system used by locals to get to and from work.